porech/stingle-photos-toolkit/README.md

 # Get a list of files that are not in an album, skip the first 6 and get 3 of them
 files = client.list_files(skip=6, limit=3)

-# Decrypt the files and save them with their original filename
 for f in files:
+    # Decrypt the file and save it with its original filename
     with open(f.file_name, "wb") as out:
         client.write_file(f, out)
+    # You can also get the file content as bytes
+    file_data = client.get_file(f)

+# Close the connection to MySQL
 client.close()
 ```